-We will achieve this through:
+We shall achieve this through:

-- Providing a broad and balanced curriculum, which inspires and motivates children to learn and achieve their full potential. - Offering a wide range of extra-curricular activities including sport and music. - Delivering high quality, inspirational and innovative teaching. - Promoting the 6Rs Responsibility, Respect, Resourcefulness, Reasoning, Reflection, and Resilience. - Creating a nurturing working environment where children feel safe and supported in taking risks within their learning. - Developing core skills in reading, writing and maths. - Involvement with local community events such as carol services, wassailing, and the Civic Award, as well as supporting charities. - Encouraging children to take responsibility for themselves, others and their environment. - Actively supporting an interest in physical and mental well-being. - Communicating effectively with stakeholders. - Ensuring that all children are included and valued and that any indicators of discrimination are promptly recognised and challenged.
+- Providing a broad and balanced curriculum, which inspires and motivates children to learn. - Offering a wide range of extra-curricular activities including sport and music. - Delivering high quality, inspirational and innovative teaching. - Promoting the 6Rs Responsibility, Respect, Resourcefulness, Reasoning, Reflection, and Resilience. - Creating a nurturing working environment where children feel safe and supported in taking risks within their learning. - Developing core skills in reading, writing and maths. - Involvement with local community events such as carol services, wassailing, and the Civic Award, as well as supporting charities. - Encouraging children to take responsibility for themselves and others, and their environment. - Ensuring an interest in physical and mental well-being. - Communicating effectively with stakeholders.